MomentaiChris26/AccioCurios/README.md

 ## Third Party Services

 ### Bootstrap
-Bootstrap was used for templates css styling in the application.
+Bootstrap was used for css styling in the application.
 This allowed the implementation of styling to the website.
 The elements are provided from an external CDN provided by [Stack Path]("https://www.stackpath.com/").
 The styles are taken from a code extract on [Bootstrap]("https://getbootstrap.com/") and modified to fit the pages styling requirement.